 Workers will be appointed after a satisfactory DBS disclosure and following safer recruitment procedures of the Methodist Church.
 Each worker will have an identified supervisor who will meet at regular intervals with the worker.
 A record of these meetings will be agreed and signed and the record kept.
-Each worker will be expected to undergo basic safeguarding training, within the first 6 months of appointment (agreed by Methodist Conference in 2011 - Creating Safer Space Report).
-The other training needs of each worker will be considered such as food hygiene, first aid, lifting and handling.
+Each worker will be expected to undergo Foundation Module (2020) safeguarding training, within the first 6 months of appointment.